The injunction may be entered only against the respondent named in the petition.

 A law enforcement officer shall arrest and take a person into custody if all of the following occur:

-presents the law enforcement officer with a copy of an order issued under sub.
-(4)
+presents the law enforcement officer with a copy of a court order issued under sub.
+(3)

 , or the law enforcement officer determines that such an order exists through communication with appropriate authorities.

-The law enforcement officer has probable cause to believe that the person has violated the order issued under sub.
-(4)
+The law enforcement officer has probable cause to believe that the person has violated the court order issued under sub.
+(3)

 has constructive knowledge of the existence of the injunction and shall be arrested for violation of the injunction regardless of whether he or she has been served with a copy of the injunction.

-Whoever knowingly violates a temporary restraining order or injunction issued under this section shall be fined not more than $1,000 or imprisoned for not more than 9 months or both.
+Whoever violates a temporary restraining order or injunction issued under this section shall be fined not more than $10,000 or imprisoned not more than 9 months or both.

 Notice of full faith and credit.